bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

   layers with batch normalization, dropout and ReLU activation.
 * For :math:`p({\bf x}|{\bf z})` and :math:`p({\bf x}|y, {\bf z})`, I used a
-  fully connected layer, followed by 4 transposed conv layers (the first 3 with ReLU activiation the last with sigmoid for the output).
+  fully connected layer, followed by 4 transposed conv layers (the first 3 with ReLU activation the last with sigmoid for the output).

 The rest of the details should be pretty straight forward if you look at the notebook.